 2. Be Focused!

 A shooter, whether hunting or trapping, must have a quality essential to his success: concentration.
 Stay focused on your target and only on it.
-If you concentrate on your target, ignoring its surroundings, you will be better able to interpret its trajectory and its speed and therefore intercept it.
+If you concentrate on your target, ignoring its surroundings, you will be better able to interpret its trajectory, and speed and therefore intercept it.
 So stay focused on, say, your target bird’s beak, with that precise vision in mind, your gun trajectory will become more instinctive and you’ll hit many more birds.

 3. Choose a Bird